-pattern in racial attitudes proves that polarization is rational, let alone self-interested.
+My intent is to revisit the search for proximity effects, armed with a more complex understanding of self interest than the mere expectation that more blacks means more white hostility.
+Tracing particular narratives about racial politics to observable (and therefore testable) implications risks a couple of pitfalls, however.
+The first mistake would be to presume that any geographical pattern in racial attitudes proves that polarization is rational, let alone self-interested.
 Even purely psychological phenomena can take on a systematic geographical expression over time.
-For example, as I indicate in Chapter 5, migration patterns might result in racially sensitive whites cloistering themselves in homogeneous communities.
+For example, migration patterns might result in racially sensitive whites cloistering themselves in homogeneous communities.
 Similarly, if the antidote to an irrational impulse is exposure to countervailing evidence, then life experiences in an integrated community might mitigate racial conservatism eventually.
-Both of these less-naive psychological approaches would result in whites who reside near blacks being systematically more tolerant, however.
-Reverse the pattern, such that proximity (or some other conflictual incentive) corresponds to hostility, and the underlying social process surely must implicate some form of rational social exclusiveness.

-Another pitfall would be to assume that intergroup conflict must follow a strict territorial logic.
+Another pitfall would be to assume that rational intergroup conflict must follow a strict territorial logic.
 Certainly ethnic groups sometimes fight for control of a particular territory, as they did during the segregation struggles of the 1960s or as they sometimes do in urban neighborhoods today (Green, Strolovitch and Wong 1998).
 But conflict can revolve around different stakes, some territorial and some not.
 Rather than assume that proximity spawns antipathy, that "familiarity breeds contempt," it is better to differentiate among different forms of conflict and the specific geographical patterns of racial conservatism they might imply.
 Most forms of social exchange have tangible stakes attached, after all; any might invoke intense feeling from those with vested interest in preserving the status advantages they convey.